-The MEMS element considered as a practical example for the nonlinear input transformation within this article is a capacitive gyroscope,4 illustrated in Fig. 1, which can measure an externally applied angular rate Ω_y about

-Post-print version of the article: F. Mair, M. Egretzberger, and A. Kugi, "Hardware Implementation of an Electrostatic MEMS-Actuator Linearization", in Proceedings of SPIE Smart Sensors, Actuators, and MEMS V, vol. 8066, Prag, Czech Republic, 18.04.-20.04.
-2011.
-DOI: 10.1117/12.886793 the sensitive y_0 -axis by exploiting of the Coriolis effect.
-The capacitive gyroscope is an etched silicon device that uses voltage controlled capacitive actuators5 and capacitive sensors for the excitation and read-out of the in-plane drive and the out-of-plane sense oscillators.
+The MEMS element considered as a practical example for the nonlinear input transformation within this article is a capacitive gyroscope (Günthner, 2006), illustrated in Fig. 1, which can measure an externally applied angular rate $\Omega_y$ about the sensitive $y_0$ -axis by exploiting the Coriolis effect.
+The capacitive gyroscope is an etched silicon device that uses voltage controlled capacitive actuators (Seeger and Boser, 2003) and capacitive sensors for the excitation and read-out of the in-plane drive and the out-of-plane sense oscillators.
 As depicted in Fig. 1, the gyroscope comprises a fixed frame, which is rigidly attached to the package of the sensor, and two rigid movable frames, which are connected with the fixed frame via elastic beam elements.
 Furthermore, four rigid paddles are flexibly connected to the movable frames via elastic torsion beams.
 Both the comb and the parallel plate actuators and sensors consist of two, in the undeformed configuration parallel, electrodes.
 One of the electrodes is rigidly mounted on the package of the sensor and the other is rigidly attached to one of the movable frames or paddles resulting in parallel plate capacitors with a capacitance depending on the deflection of the movable structure and therefore allowing for the utilization as actuators and sensors.
-Applying a harmonic voltage to the drive electrodes results in a harmonic, antisymmetric oscillation of the movable frames and the paddles in x_0 -direction (so-called primary mode), as depicted in Fig. 2(a).
+Applying a harmonic voltage to the drive electrodes results in a harmonic, antisymmetric oscillation of the movable frames and the paddles in $x_0$ -direction (so-called primary mode), as depicted in Fig. 2(a).
 Due to the high stiffness of silicon, the low actuation forces and the weak damping, the primary oscillator can only achieve reasonable amplitudes if it is excited near its resonance frequency.
-On the occurrence of an externally applied angular rate Ω{u} , the Coriolis force couples to the velocity of the primary mode oscillation, resulting in a harmonic out-of-plane oscillation of the paddles and the movable frames in z_0 -direction (so-called secondary mode), as illustrated in Fig. 2(b).
+On the occurrence of an externally applied angular rate $\Omega_y$ , the Coriolis force couples to the velocity of the primary mode oscillation, resulting in a harmonic out-of-plane oscillation of the paddles and the movable frames in $z_0$ -direction (so-called secondary mode), as illustrated in Fig. 2(b).
 The harmonic change in capacitance of the electrostatic sensors, i.e. the comb electrodes for the primary mode and the parallel plate electrodes for the secondary mode, is converted to a proportional voltage output signal by appropriately designed charge and differential amplifier circuits.